gracelang/language/standardPrelude/standard.md

     values -> Enumerable⟦T⟧
     // an enumeration of my values: the elements in the case of sequence or list,
-    // the values the case of a dictionary.
+    // the values in the case of a dictionary.

     asDictionary -> Dictionary⟦Number, T⟧
     // returns a dictionary containing my indices as keys and my elements as values, so that